AndierZ/conduit/README.md

 populate base fields (in the GUI or at the very end, i.e. db side?)

 What I don't like about Vert.x + rxJava2 + Morphia
+    Really don't like how ObjectId works and the fact that it can be null Certain join-like queries using morphia and mongodb is a little painful Still can't avoid relationships
+    Still have to deal with a lot of mongodb operators and quries rxJava2 is a little rough to debug
+    Limitations of Vert.x
+        how services work
+        what type of arguments can be passed into a service message codec for event bus messages
+        lack of ability to customize transport layer (multicast, back pressure and etc)

 next steps:
     New project using kotlin